|Number of Traditional Undergraduates||105|

 Additional Residence Life information, clarification or description (optional):

 Each residence is named after a given saint and the members of the household are encouraged to foster a special relationship with that saint.
-Households are also encouraged to organize their own household activities and trips.
+Households are also encouraged to organize their own household activities and trips and are given funds to do so.

 Please identify and briefly describe officially recognized student clubs and activities at your institution that…